GENIVI/rvi_sota_server/docs/wiki/API.md

   * **Code:** 200
     **Content:** None
+  * Note: Only the *validity* of the filter name is checked.
+As long as the filter syntax is correct and the name is between 2 and 100 alphanumeric characters, a success response is returned, regardless of whether a filter with this name already exists.

 ##### Error Response:

   * **Code:** 400
     **Content:** {"code": "invalid_entity","description": "Predicate failed: (Expression failed to parse)."}

 ### GET /packageFilters

+  * Availability: web server, resolver
   Returns a list of all package —> filter associations.

 ##### URL